Working with Shapes in PowerPoint

 - Click Shape Fill on the Format tab.

-- Choose a color, gradient, or texture.
-Select No Fill for transparency.
+- Choose a color, gradient, texture, or select No Fill.

 - Select the shape.